 Eradicate those pesky early spring weeds before they get too comfortable in your garden.
 Remove any young, sprouting weeds first and then put down a layer of cardboard or landscape fabric onto the bare ground before you add mulch.
 A 3 to 4 inch layer of mulch is sufficient to discourage any new weed growth.
 Alternatively, you can plant your garden tightly with perennials, annuals, trees, and shrubs to crowd out weeds.

 Sow warm-weather vegetables and annuals indoors before the last frost date.
 To aid in germination, pre-soak larger seeds and seeds with thick coats such as beets and nasturtium the night before you sow them in starter pots.
 For more on how to start seeds both indoors and out, check out The Ultimate Seed Starting Guide.

 Direct sow any early spring vegetables once the soil is workable.
 Cool weather veggies like lettuce, cabbage, radishes and scallions will germinate in cooler soil.

-Remove any dead branches of shrubs, trees and perennial foliage after new growth has begun.
-Prune the spring bloomers like forsythia and rhododendrons as needed, soon after flowering is complete.
+Remove any dead branches from shrubs, trees and perennial foliage after new growth has begun.
+Prune the spring bloomers, like forsythia and rhododendrons, as needed soon after flowering is complete.
 Thin and shape hedges after the first flush of new spring growth.

 Plan to Protect Seedlings